BLCM/bl3hotfixes/README.md

   Black Market machine move.
 "Totally Takedowns" event is still active.
 * **2021-11-18**: 18th anounced patch (Steam build version
   `OAK-PATCHWIN640-293-CL2629535`, EGS versions forthcoming), and 80th
   announced hotfixes.
-Addition of Vault Card #3, incorporation of a number of hotfixes into the base game, plus some other tweaks and bugfixes.
-Current Maurice's Community Challeng is now "Mayhem 10 Massacre," though there are no related hotfixes for that.
+Addition of Vault Card #3, updated Black Market machine rotation to not require hotfixes, activation of Co-Op Loot Drop event, incorporation of a number of hotfixes into the base game, plus some other tweaks and bugfixes.
+Current Maurice's Community Challenge is now "Mayhem 10 Massacre," though there are no related hotfixes for that.